I’m not a big apple eater. One of the reasons is that I rarely encounter an eating apple that has just the right flavor and texture.

 Crumble the bacon.
 Coarsely chop the eggs.
 Peel and pit the avocado, then coarsely chop.
 Chop and seed the tomato.

 Tear or chop the lettuce into bite-size pieces.
 Divide between 2 dinner plates.
-Sprinkle the bacon, eggs, avocado, tomato, blue cheese and celery over the lettuce and toss.
+Sprinkle the bacon, eggs, avocado, tomato, blue cheese, celery and chicken over the lettuce and toss.
 Add vinaigrette to taste and toss again.

 Serve immediately.